-As discussed in Note 1, the financial statements present only the Building Fund (Measure T), and do not purport to, and do not, present fairly the financial position of the District as of June 30, 2022, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only Building Fund (Measure T), and do not purport to, and do not, present fairly the financial position of the District as of June 30, 2023, the change/s in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.